-José A. Vincench (born 1973) is a conceptual artist guided by issues that are relevant to Cuban social life and by his religious affiliation and political vision.
+José Vincench (b.
+1973, Cuba) is a conceptual artist guided by issues that are relevant to his religious affiliation, political vision and Cuban social life.
 The artist uses elements characteristic of religious Afro-Cuban rituals and breaks them down with graphic simplicity.
+His works often feature gold pigment and flattened geometric forms.

 Message From La Habana: Six Contemporary Cuban Artists31 Aug - 21 Sep 2012Cuban artists today have the extraordinary good fortune of being their society’s super stars.
 In a society isolated from the industrialized world with travel restrictions for the average citizen, artists in Cuba make up an elite group that are allowed to travel abroad and make a living from their art...